Eschatologue/CM_wiki/docs/lore/glossary.md

 *Entities*

 The **Aeginae** are colossal leviathans, now nearly extinct, who once usurped the ancient deities that ruled Antares, only to be ironically dethroned by the Spires.
-These mighty beings shaped the very landscape of Antares—their tears forming seas, their movements moulding mountains, and their breath grafted the skies.
+These mighty beings shaped the very landscape of Antares—their tears forming seas, their Movements moulding mountains, and their breath grafted the skies.

 ---